Welcome to our detailed guide to Bullet Journaling for beginners that will answer all the questions you might have about

 What Is A Bullet Journal?

-In a few words, the Bullet Journal is a planning system that helps you organizing your present and planning your future.
+In a few words, the Bullet Journal is a planning system that helps you organize your present and plan your future.

 The Bullet Journal system is created around these concepts.

 - Bullet Journal Spreads / Collections